Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 10/27

+1. Nan means that the value of a variable does not fit into the IEEE stand for representing numbers.
+2. Hoisting is a special quality in Javascript.

 ## 10/25

 1. Dynamic Programming is hard.